Megan Finnigan

 Megan Finnigan (born 2 April 1998) is an English professional footballer who plays as a centre back for Women's Super League club Everton, who she also captains.

 Club career

 Everton

 Finnigan began her youth career with Everton's academy at the age of nine.
 She remained with the club throughout her youth career and captained the team in the 2014 FA Women's Youth Cup final.

 Finnigan made her Everton first team debut in 2015, making 6 total appearances that season.
 She signed her first professional contract with the Blues in July 2017.

 On 27 September 2023, Finnigan was named club captain of Everton ahead of the 2023–24 season.

 On 31 January 2025, it was confirmed Finnigan had suffered an Anterior cruciate ligament injury (ACL) and would be out for the remainder of the season.
 In October 2025 Everton manager Brian Sorensen told press that Finnigan required an operation and would not be available for selection until 2026.

+On 13 July 2026, the club announced that Finnigan had signed a new one year contract with the club, taking her stay to over 20 years with the Toffees.